Alex Carey (cricketer): Domestic and T20 career

 Carey started the 2017–18 season playing in the JLT Cup for South Australia, coming close to a maiden century when he scored 92 against Victoria in the elimination final as part of South Australia's fourth-biggest one-day partnership of all time, putting on 212 runs with Jake Weatherald.
 As a result of his selection for Australia A and one-day form, Carey went into the 2017–18 Sheffield Shield season as one of the main contenders to play for Australia in the 2017–18 Ashes series.
 Though he had only played 18 first-class matches prior to the start of the season, Carey was considered the best young wicket-keeper in Australia.
 He had an opportunity to score runs and impress selectors in the first two matches, but he failed to score above fifty before the squad was named, coming close when he scored 46 not out before being stranded without any partners left against Western Australia.
 He was overlooked for the team, with Tim Paine being chosen instead.
 Despite his failure to make it into the national team, Carey scored his maiden first-class century when he made 139 for South Australia against Queensland.

 In May 2019, Carey was signed by Sussex County Cricket Club to play in the 2019 t20 Blast tournament in England.
 In the 2020 IPL auction, he was bought by the Delhi Capitals ahead of the 2020 Indian Premier League.

+During the 2023–24 Marsh One-Day Cup, Carey equalled the record for the most dismissals by a wicket-keeper in a List A match, taking eight catches against Queensland.

+Carey scored a hundred in the fourth innings of the 2024-25 Sheffield Shield final against Queensland at Karen Rolton Oval, to help guide South Australia to the target of 270 and in doing so, achieving their first Sheffield Shield title in 29 years.